Airbnb Business Hosts: Why 5 star Airbnb Reviews Matter

 Why not set an Airbnb Superhost goal while getting 50% and higher occupancy with 50 reviews?

 Let me repeat.
-Set your home and self up to surprise or exceed guests’ expectations with remarkable authenticity.
+Set your home and yourself up to surprise or exceed guests’ expectations with remarkable authenticity.
 It’s free.
 Next week we discuss expectations.

 It sells.
 What else?